 Digital Dental Lab | USA

 A digital dental lab is an organization that can manufacture and design restorations using digital techniques.
 One such service is receiving intra-oral scans from the clinician.
 The clinician does not have to own a scanner for a lab to be digital.
 The lab can take analog impressions, and we scan them into a software program using digital technology.
-Our laboratory offers both technical and supportive advice regarding how your next case is produced using digital technology.
+Keating’s laboratory offers both technical and supportive advice regarding how your next case is produced using digital technology.

 For a lab to be digital-ready, it has to have the ability to design, print, and mill lab products and services.
 They have to have a team of information technologists to manage and run the operation.
 There have to be skilled technicians to create the design using up-to-date software and hardware that is fast and efficient.
 The digital dental lab has many parts running, so there has to be management leading the department and quality control department making sure the design fits and final restoration are of high excellence.
 Our digital dental lab uses trusted equipment and resources to create dental restorations, and our relationships with digital dental suppliers are very valuable.
 We stick to a consistent workflow that aims for speed, accuracy, and fit.
 Owning digital equipment that is virtually mistake-free when creating digital restorations is crucial in maintaining the reputation of one of the best digital dental labs.